 US Women Win 2019 FIFA World Cup Behind Rapinoe's Milestone Goal

-The United States women's national soccer team defeated the Netherlands 2-0 to win the 2019 FIFA World Cup Final, the team's fourth title following wins in 1991, 1999 and 2015.
+The United States women's national soccer team defeated the Netherlands 2-0 to win the 2019 FIFA Women's World Cup Final, the team's fourth title following wins in 1991, 1999 and 2015.

 Megan Rapinoe put the US on the board with a penalty kick in the 61st minute.
 Rose Lavelle put them up 2-0 with a solo goal in the 69th minute.

-The goal was Rapinoe's 50th career goal in international play as a member of U.S. team.
+The goal was Rapinoe's 50th career goal in international play as a member of the U.S. team.
 She had six of those goals in this year's World Cup tournament.

 NERVES OF STEEL